International Practice Section

 Membership of the International Practice Section continues to grow.
 The cost of membership is small compared to the benefits of membership.

 Benefits include, but are not limited to, informative e-newsletters, meetings with other individuals interested in this area, presentations by speakers with excellent, timely information, and receptions for lawyers and law students.
 The benefits of membership are outlined in more detail immediately below.

-The International Section has continued to grow in numbers and events and currently we have three yearly events that are open to all section members.
+The International Practice Section has continued to grow in numbers and events and currently we have two annual events that are open to all section members.

 The Global Gavel E-Newsletter and Blog